Get in the game, referees.

 • Be actively refereeing at your local association.

-• Currently referee junior representative competition focused on the under 14s competition.
+• Currently referee junior representative competition focused on the Under 14s competition.

 • Minimum Development referee level must have completed online course material.